You’re not going to believe what happened to me today.

 For the next two hours, I cried out all my hallelujahs as I was preached the all-loving qualities of our Lord and Savior Jesus Christ.
 At one point I got into a friendly argument with a minister next to me.

 “But what about Heaven?”
 I persisted.
-“If good people get into Hell, can bad people get into Heaven?”
+“If good people can get sent to Hell, can’t bad people get into Heaven?”

 “Well, the thing about that is-”